AcrylicMarlin/TradingPost/README.md

-# APICOM
+# st-api-com
+## SpaceTraders API Communicator
 A Simple API Wrapper for the space traders API.

 Provides all the requests for you.
-All you have to do is use the data in any way you choose.
+Returns the response for you to parse and use to your desire.

+`
+There is only one event -> 'error'

+"nameOfCommunicatorInstance".on('error', (error) => { // Error will always be an Error Object.
+So keep that in mind });
+`